 - 3 cups chopped pecans

-- 6 ounces white raisins about 1¼ cups
+- 6 ounces golden raisins about 1¼ cups

 Instructions

-- Preheat oven to 325 degrees.
+- Preheat oven to 325℉.
 Line sheet pans with parchment paper; set aside.

-- Cream together butter and sugar.
+- Using a hand mixer and a large bowl or a stand mixer fitted with the paddle attachment, cream together butter and sugar until light and fluffy.
 Add eggs, one at a time, then milk and juice.
-Add the dry ingredients, then fold in the nuts, floured fruit and raisins.
-The dough will almost seem more like a cake batter than a cookie dough in consistency – that is ok, it’s how it is supposed to be.
+Add the dry ingredients, then fold in the nuts, floured fruit, and raisins.
+The dough will almost seem more like a cake batter than a cookie dough in consistency – that is ok, it's how it is supposed to be.½ cup unsalted butter, ½ cup packed brown sugar, 2 large eggs, 1½ tablespoons milk, ½ cup unfiltered apple juice, 3 cups chopped pecans, 6 ounces golden raisins

 Fruit in cookies is great!
 I would rather eat these guys any day than fruit cake.
 120 cookies is a lot of friggen cookies, wow.
 PS good luck in the photo contest.